Selamkd/selamkd/README.md

 # Hi there 👋🏾 I'm Selam
-I'm a developer in the making with a passion for front-end design but also just coding in general! <br>
+I'm a Full-stack developer with a passion for front-end design but also just coding in general! <br>

 I like to experiment with code as much as I can to learn new ways to interact with it.<br>